awsdocs/amazon-ecs-developer-guide/doc_source/efs-volumes.md

   sudo shutdown -r now
   ```
 + For tasks using the Fargate launch type, Amazon EFS file system support was added when using platform version 1\.4\.0 or later\.
 For more information, see [AWS Fargate platform versions](platform_versions.md)\.
 + When specifying Amazon EFS volumes in tasks using the Fargate launch type, Fargate creates a supervisor container that is responsible for managing the Amazon EFS volume\.
 The supervisor container uses a small amount of the task's memory\.
-The supervisor container is visible when querying the task metadata version 4 endpoint, but is not visible in CloudWatch Container Insights\.
+The supervisor container is visible when querying the task metadata version 4 endpoint, but isn't visible in CloudWatch Container Insights\.
 For more information, see [Task metadata endpoint version 4](task-metadata-endpoint-v4.md)\.

 ## Using Amazon EFS access points<a name="efs-volume-accesspoints"></a>